Table of contentsClick link to navigate to the desired location

 This content has been automatically translated from Ukrainian.

-TCL (Transaction Ccontrol Llanguage), DCL (Data Ccontrol Llanguage) and DQL (Data Query Llanguage) are important elements in databases.
-We've previously covered DDL and DML.
-For a complete understanding, also consider TCL, DCL and DQL.
+TCL (Transaction Control Language), DCL (Data Control Language) and DQL (Data Query Language) are important elements in databases.
+Previously, we discussed DDL and DML.
+For a complete understanding, we will also look at TCL, DCL, and DQL.

 TCL (Transaction Control Language)

-TCL used to manage transactions in the database.
-It allows you to perform commit (confirmation), rollback (cancellation) and save the recovery point in the database.
+TCL is used to manage transactions in a database.
+It allows for commit (confirmation), rollback (cancellation), and savepoint operations in the database.

 - ROLLBACK: Cancellation (rollback) of a transaction.

-- SAVEPOINT: Saving the recovery point within a transaction.
+- SAVEPOINT: Saving a restore point within a transaction.

 DCL (Data Control Language)

-DCL used to manage data access rights in a database.
-Includes granting or revoking access rights to users and roles, as well as privilege management.
+DCL is used to manage access rights to data in a database.
+It includes granting or revoking access rights to users and roles, as well as managing privileges.

 - GRANT: Granting access rights to users or roles.

-- REVOKE: Abolition of access rights to users or roles.
+- REVOKE: Revoking access rights from users or roles.

 DQL (Data Query Language)

-DQL is a data query language used to sample (search) data from a database.
-It allows you to perform various requests to obtain the necessary information from the database.
+DQL is a data query language used for retrieving (searching) data from a database.
+It allows for various queries to obtain the necessary information from the database.

-- SELECT: Sampling (searching) data from the database using various conditions and criteria.
+- SELECT: Retrieving (searching) data from the database using various conditions and criteria.

-TCL is used to manage transactions, DCL - to manage access rights, and DQL - for sampling data from the database.
+TCL is used for managing transactions, DCL is for managing access rights, and DQL is for retrieving data from the database.
 Each of these languages plays an important role in the management and use of databases.

 This post doesn't have any additions from the author yet.